ADVERTISEMENT

 2. Involve Family Members

 You might also choose traditions that capture who your family members are.
-For example, perhaps you all decorate the living room with homemade Christmas decorations: collages of family treasures, heirloom ornaments, or family photo wreaths.
+For example, perhaps you all decorate the living room with homemade Christmas decorations: collages of family treasures, heirloom ornaments or family photo wreaths.

 Whatever tradition you want to adopt, you should also consider offering roles instead of assigning them.
 That way, the tradition feels like a great honor rather than another chore that must be completed.
 And respect that not everyone may want to participate in the same way.
-If your tradition involves crafting, for example, remember that you’ll also need people to perform non-crafting roles: shopping for materials, organizing the craft table, and doing any actual decorating.
+If your tradition involves crafting, for example, remember that you’ll also need people to perform non-crafting roles: shopping for materials, organizing the craft table and doing any actual decorating.

-3. Integrate the Old with New
+3. Integrate the Old With the New

 The best holiday traditions endure because they mean something special to everyone.
 Sure, that something may vary from one person to the next.
-The babies of the family may not regard a generations-old gravy recipe with the same nostalgia that Grandma does, but they can still learn why making it every year is important to keeping her memory alive.
+The babies of the family may not regard a generations-old gravy recipe with the same nostalgia that Grandma does, but they can still learn why making it every year is important for keeping her memory alive.

-For example, if you want to re-create a complicated recipe that has been in the family for years, you might show everyone the original faded handwritten recipe card and black-and-white pictures of everyone gathered around the dinner table to dig in.
-You might even consider inviting your family to make their own recipe cards, which could be especially exciting for the kids with a creative streak.
+For example, if you want to re-create a complicated recipe that has been in the family for years, you might show everyone the original faded handwritten recipe card and black-and-white pictures of everyone gathered around the dinner table about to dig in.
+You might even consider inviting your family to make their own recipe cards, which could be especially exciting for kids with a creative streak.
 You can then display the new cards every year.
 Don’t forget to re-create an annual photo as well!

-4. Be Patient with Your Family—And Yourself!
+4. Be Patient With Your Family—And Yourself!

 As we said from the start, people are not always receptive to change, even if they like the idea as a whole.
 Like a good habit, an excellent family tradition is worth keeping around—but getting it to stick can take some time.
 You may find that the tradition changes over the course of a single snowy night.
 Maybe nothing about it stays the same except the general theme.

-What’s important is that your family can come together and create memories that last even if the activities that spawned them transform and evolve!
+What’s important is that your family can come together and create memories that last even if the activities that spawned them transform and evolve.

 Related Reads